User Guide

 Summary card

-Headline numbers at a glance: max depth, total runtime, TTS (time-to-surface), deco stop count, CNS%, OTU.
+Headline numbers at a glance: max depth, total runtime, TTS (time-to-surface - the time from the end of bottom time to reaching the surface), deco stop count, CNS%, OTU.
 Useful for a quick sanity check before committing to the plan.

 Gas Consumption